Bruce High Quality Foundation: The Bruce High Quality Foundation University

 In July 2009, four members of the group gave a lecture-performance at the Harris Lieberman Gallery in New York that ended with the question: "How can we imagine a sustainable alternative to professionalized art education?"
 The talk, "How to Explain Pictures to a Dead Bull", mimicked that of Joseph Beuys' 1965 performance, "How to Explain Pictures to a Dead Hare", with the dead bull in the title representing economic recession.

 In the fall of 2009 the group would answer its own question by launching an unaccredited art school, the Bruce High Quality Foundation University, where "students are teachers are administrators are staff."
 A proposition during Prelude 09 took the form of a "project-based" course at the Martin Segal Theater at CUNY Graduate Center and at Performa 09's X Initiative; titled "Art History with Benefits", the lecture-performance promised to examine the romance "figuratively and literally" between cultural funding and sex.

 From 2009 to early 2011, the school was based in TriBeCa with courses and student organizations such as "Occult Shenanigans in 20th/21st-Century Art", "What’s a Metaphor?", "The B.H.Q.F.U.
 Detective Agency" and "Edifying", with the main focus of the curriculum on art history and studio critique.
 In 2012, the school relocated to 34 Avenue A as a registered 501(c)(3) organization.
 By 2014, the course offerings included "Math Wipe" by Dmitry Samochine, "Generative Design—Model Assembly" by Sanam Salek, and a class about Japanese art in Japanese language by the curator and educator Nozomi Kato.
+By 2015, the schools leading participants included David Salle, Brad Troemel, Victoria Campbell, Andrew Norman Wilson, Vito Schnabel, Haley Mellin, Elizabeth Jaeger, Nicole Wittenberg, Ana Cecilia Alvarez and Nathlie Provosty.